 Information for Holy Cross Employees

 In order for your child to be considered for FACHEX at another Jesuit school, our Holy Cross coordinator will need to inform that school of his or her eligibility.
-Please download and fill out this form; then you may either save it as a PDF and email it to Lynn Verrecchia, or mail it to her in the Holy Cross Admissions Office.
+Please complete the FACHEX EZ Online Application.
+In the field requesting the last 4 digits of the student's SSN, please use any 4 digit number in lieu of SSN.
+Please direct questions to Lynn Verrecchia in the Office of Admission (email@example.com)

 Frequently Asked Questions